 GoodVision trains people in the program countries worldwide and creates secure jobs for well-qualified employees.
-Over 360 men and women work for GoodVision in eleven countries in Asia, Africa and South America.
+About 400 men and women work for GoodVision in eleven countries in Asia, Africa and South America.
 This creates new jobs with prospects, even in regions with poorly developed labor markets.

 GoodVision Technician (GVT)